KonstantinGasser/weeat/README.md

 *However...*

 After the verification process items might still be incorrect 😠...
 This is why each verified item can be reported as incorrect at any time .
 Reporting an item will trigger the verification process again.
 Again a number of random users will be asked to review and verify the item.
 Let's see how intelligence the swarm is 😅

+Still interested??
+WOW then go check it out [weeat-app](https://weeat-app.pages.dev/) FYI best used on mobile device